Apay-collison/redacted/README.md

 ## Authentication

 Wallet authentication is handled through an embedded frontend framework.
-We use the Petra Wallet for Aptos blockchain interactions.
+We use the Petra Wallet for Near blockchain interactions.

 ## How it's Made

-1. **Aptos SDK**: Provides the core functionality for interacting with the Aptos blockchain.
+1. **Near SDK**: Provides the core functionality for interacting with the Near blockchain.
 2. **Petra Wallet**: Enables seamless wallet connections and transaction signing.
-3. **Move Language**: Used for developing smart contracts on the Aptos blockchain.
+3. **Move Language**: Used for developing smart contracts on the Near blockchain.
 4. **Discord.py**: Powers the Discord bot interface.
-5. **MongoDB**: Manages user data and connects the Discord bot with the APAY website.
+5. **MongoDB**: Manages user data and connects the Discord bot with the NEARby website.
-6. **Aptos Explorer**: Offers transaction visibility and supports multiple Aptos networks.
+6. **Near Explorer**: Offers transaction visibility and supports multiple Near networks.

 ## Installation